Notes on Sincerity and such

 “[L]et sincerity and ingenuousness be thy refuge, rather than craft and falsehood: for cunning borders very near upon knavery.
 Wisdom never uses nor wants it.
 Cunning to the wise, is as an ape to a man.” ―William Penn[1]

-These virtues have to do with communicating in a way that is clear, precise, efficient, and useful.
-They show respect for those you are communicating with by “giving it to them straight” and not forcing a lot of second-guessing and interpretation.
+These virtues have to do with communicating in clear, precise, efficient, and useful way.
+They show respect for those you communicate with by “giving it to them straight” and not requiring a lot of second-guessing and interpretation.

 I briefly mentioned some of them in my post on the related virtue of honesty, but now I want to look at them more closely.